MSc Genealogical, Palaeographic & Heraldic Studies Jennifer Banks, USA

 What do you enjoy most about your course?

-I enjoyed the breadth of experience gained through completing assignments pertaining to a wide variety of geographical locations and time periods while also engaging in significant research projects in which I explored a particular area in more depth.
+I enjoyed the breadth of experience gained through completing assignments about a wide variety of geographical locations and time periods, while also engaging in significant research projects in which I explored a particular area in more depth.

 What advice would you give to a prospective student coming to study your course?